The Securitisation Law Review: Luxembourg

 - investor-specific due diligence regimes and suitability tests.

 The asset classes that are securitised in the Luxembourg securitisation market are mainly auto and mortgage loans, debt securities, equity (including fund units) and trade receivables.
 The acquisition of the underlying assets is typically financed via the issuance of debt securities.
-Most of the securities issued by regulated securitisation vehicles consist of structured products, the performance of which is linked to indices or swaps.
+Most of the securities issued by regulated securitisation undertakings consist of structured products, the performance of which is linked to indices or swaps.

 i Luxembourg securitisation regime

-For the Securitisation Act to apply, the securitisation undertaking must, in respect of each compartment under which it carries out a securitisation transaction, acquire or assume risks relating to claims, other assets or obligations assumed by third parties or inherent in all or part of the activities of third parties and must issue securities whose value or yield depends on those risks.
+For the Securitisation Act to apply, the securitisation undertaking must, in respect of each compartment under which it carries out a securitisation transaction, acquire or assume risks relating to claims, other assets or obligations assumed by third parties or inherent in all or part of the activities of third parties and must issue securities10 whose value or yield depends on those risks.
 Consequently, on the liability side, it will issue equity or debt securities, and on the asset side, it will acquire or assume risks.

 The regime of the Securitisation Act covers all types of assets.
 It is important, however, to ensure that the securitisation undertaking does not, in principle, generate its own risk and act as entrepreneur, but instead acquires or assumes risks generated by third parties or relating to assets of third parties.
 Generating and securitising own risks could be considered a transaction that is not a securitisation in the sense of the Securitisation Act.